 Old Spice used this in their “The Man Your Man Could Smell Like” spot.

-Bandwagon advertising: to be The Man Your Man Could Smell Like, you buy Old Spice
+Logos Pathos Ethos Examples • To be The Man Your Man Could Smell Like, You Buy Old Spice

 In its comical way, it puts pressure on men to smell as good as the Old Spice Guy.
 Like the “Plain Folks” technique, Bandwagon advertising is a very popular form of propaganda.